Each year, Ash Wednesday signals the first day of Lent. Lent is the 40-day period leading up to Easter.

 We offer a variety of outpatient programs for the treatment of alcohol use disorder, substance use disorder, mental health disorders, and co-occurring disorders.
 Choose from the following options depending on the severity of your alcoholism and your personal circumstances:

 - Virtual IOPs: remote rehab programs

 - Dual diagnosis: for alcoholism with co-occurring mental health disorder

-If you require a supervised medical detox to streamline alcohol withdrawal, reach out to Renaissance and we can connect you with licensed clinical detox centers throughout Southern California.
+If you require a supervised medical detox to streamline alcohol withdrawal, reach out to Renaissance and we can connect you with licensed clinical detox centers in California.